Media informatics and interactive entertainment, M. Sc.

 Curriculum

-In the first two semesters, various compulsory subjects and qualification lines are offer.
-From the qualification lines, three have to be complete with the corresponding modules.
-The research internship in the 3rd semester can be either complete at the university, in a company or abroad and is flank by appropriate seminars.
-This is follow by the Master's project in the 4th semester.
+In the first two semesters, various compulsory subjects and qualification lines are offered.
+From the qualification lines, three have to be completed with the corresponding modules.
+The research internship in the third semester can be completed at the university or in a company or abroad and is supplemented by appropriate seminars.
+This is followed by the master's project in the fourth semester.
 Every student must take at least 30 credits per semester.

-The focus of the study is the education of students in the field of Creative Interaction Science, the interdisciplinary knowledge development as well as the digitization of teaching content and the application of sound knowledge of scientific work.
+The studies focus on the the field of Creative Interaction Science, the development of interdisciplinary knowledge, the digitization of teaching content, and the application of sound scientific knowledge.

-In combination with the selection of qualification lines, the students receive, i. a. specialist skills in the following areas:
+In combination with the selection of qualification lines, the students receive specialist skills in the following areas:

-· VFX-Production: Includes all professional works in the field of visual effects for film, games and advertising.
+• VFX-Production: Includes all professional tasks in the field of visual effects for film, games, and advertising.

-· Web development: Complex systems with the main focus cloud, virtualization, Internet of Things as well as simultaneous usability and comprehensibility by multiple users.
+• Web development: Complex systems with the main focus on cloud, virtualization, Internet of Things, and simultaneous usability and comprehensibility by multiple users.

 Career prospects

-After graduating, graduates of the master's program can autonomously develop both analytical and creative solutions in the field of media informatics and interactive entertainment.
+After graduating, students of the master's program can autonomously develop both analytical and creative solutions in the field of media informatics and interactive entertainment.

-Further, graduates have developed their individual skills and potential in the field of soft skills and knowledge development in interdisciplinary fields.
+Furthermore, graduates have developed their individual skills and potential in the fields of soft skills and knowledge development in interdisciplinary fields.
 Through joint projects and practical research, they are able to fill specialist and managerial positions or to work independently in their own company.

 Occupational fields and priorities include: